NGOUDA DIONE and DIADIE BA

-Sixty-year-old Sall swept to power in 2012 removing Wade and was elected again in 2019.
+Sall, 60, swept to power in 2012 after removing Abdoulaye Wade, the president from 2000.
+Sall was elected again in 2019.
 He has campaigned on big-ticket construction projects such as a high-speed train line and a conference centre, as well as oil and gas production.

 His opponents have seized on growing frustrations with economic hardship caused by the coronavirus pandemic and rising fuel and food prices.